zalmoxes-laran/EM-blender-tools/README.md

   - Modify the code to read the visual rules file for converting stratigraphic nodes into colors.
   - *Note*: This task is related to a task in Project s3Dgraphy.

+- [X] **Create a ExtendedMatrix data folder (that can work also as a zipped file .EMZ)**

-- [ ] **Develop JSON Exporter for Heritage Metaverse**
+- [X] **Develop JSON Exporter for Heritage Metaverse**
-  - Create a JSON exporter that prepares data for use in the Heritage Metaverse.
+  - [X] Create a JSON exporter that prepares data for use in the Heritage Metaverse.
-  - Ensure compatibility and proper data formatting.
+  - [X] Ensure compatibility and proper data formatting.
+  - [ ] Adding update fuction to catch geo_position_data and export them in EM-JSON
+  - [ ] Fixing errors in data layou in the EM-JSON exporter for Heriverse

 - [ ] **Debugging in Extended Matrix Tool**
   - **a.** Debug how paradata are presented in the Extended Matrix Tool.